 Can I curate my own maps if they meet quality standards?

 No. You can add your maps to the #curation-request channel to be reviewed by another curator.
 This also applies to maps on which you were a collaborator, or maps you commissioned.
 Curating your own maps will result in a discussion with Curator Management and possible removal from the team.

 Can I curate my friends’ maps if they meet the quality standards?

 Yes, though you should strive to be as objective as possible and treat it just like a map by any other mapper.
 Ensure that 5/5 ratings are earned and don’t be afraid to take off rating points if a facet of the map is not fully up to snuff.
 If you feel pressured by a mapper to curate their maps, please contact a Senior Curator, Moderator, or Admin.

 Can I curate older maps?

-If you’ve found a gem of a map from 2019 that was missed, you can absolutely curate it, but you shouldn’t change the date on the post.
+If you’ve found a gem of a map from 2019 that was missed, you can absolutely curate it, as long as it meets current criteria.

 I reviewed a map that really needs a lot of improvement.
 How do I send constructive feedback to the mapper without making them feel bad?

 You have multiple tools at your disposal to send feedback.
 If you want to leave a review without the prominence of a curator review, you can leave a standard public review.
 You can attempt to send the user a message through the site or, if you have their contact information you can try to privately DM them.
 Best practices for constructive criticism still apply and you should always keep your interactions professional.